happydrew/theforgecalculator/README.md

 ### ⚡ Instant Real-Time Stat Predictions

 Instantly visualize exact estimated damage, DPS, and defense values before you forge, empowering you to plan your equipment upgrades with complete confidence and strategic precision that guarantees optimal results.

+### 🎯 Complete Variant Analysis (Unique Feature!)

+Unlike other forge calculators, **[our tool](https://theforgecalculator.info)** displays **individual stats for every variant**—not just generic estimates!
+Each weapon and armor type has multiple variants with different base damage, attack speed, and defense values.
+Our **forge roblox calculator** automatically calculates and displays:

+- **Full Range Display**: See minimum and maximum damage/DPS across all possible variants
+- **Individual Variant Stats**: Detailed damage, DPS, and defense for each specific variant (Dragon Slayer, Colossal Sword, etc.)
+- **Best Variant Highlighting**: Instantly identify which variant offers the highest DPS or defense with ⭐ Best tags
+- **Drop Rate Information**: Know the exact probability (1/1, 1/2, 1/8) for each variant

+For example, when forging a Colossal weapon, you'll see that Dragon Slayer (24 base dmg, 1.4s) has different DPS than Colossal Sword (20 base dmg, 1.12s), helping you understand the full range of possible outcomes.
+This level of detail is **exclusive to our calculator** and provides the most accurate forging predictions available.

 ### 🎯 Advanced Trait Analysis